Being A White Businessman In Nigeria

 Where are the Nigerians who shout Free Markets in the quest for impartial and efficient governance?
 One would think they would address such issues with vigour.
 Getting rid of government is difficult in a democracy.
 Or are they mere practitioners of European and American Envy?

-During the 2000s, European TPs arriving in Nigeria came to help LCs secure countless significant business deals/contracts and make a profit, too.
+Notwithstanding, During the 2000s, European TPs arriving in Nigeria came to help LCs secure countless significant business deals/contracts and make a profit, too.
 Appearances have never been more effective.
-These TPs dressed as they chose when entering the offices of Big Men and Women.
+These TPs dressed as they chose when entering government offices.
 No clothing was too casual or rough for TPs to wear when seeing one of the top hundred government officials in Abuja or elsewhere in Nigeria.
 It was different for LCs or Nigerians from diaspora, in dramatic ways.
-“Nigerian Factor” demands your black body had to wear high quality formal African or Western attire, flaunt an expensive wristwatch, wear smart shoes, hat, and caps, and stuff that could improve your image.
+Meanwhile, “Nigerian Factor” demands your black body has to wear high quality formal African or Western attire, flaunt an expensive wristwatch, wear smart shoes, hat, and caps, and stuff that could improve your image.